JCasey823/Justin/README.md

-# Array amd Linked Lists
+# Array and Linked Lists